Can Alcohol Make You Gain Weight? Causes and Tips

 Choose Lite Options

-There are plenty of beer products and mixed drinks that offer lite options (light in calories).
-For reference, a lite beer has 29 calories compared to a regular brew that has 150 calories.
+There are plenty of beer products and mixed drinks that offer lite or low-calorie options that can support weight loss goals.
+For reference, a light beer has around 103 calories, while a regular brew has 153 calories.20

 Avoid Sugary Drinks

-Tropical mixed drinks are very high in sugar.
-Some of the sweetness comes from fruit juice, but the majority comes from added sugars in syrups and nectars.
+Tropical mixed drinks tend to be very high in sugar, causing a rapid spike in blood sugar levels.
+Some of the sweetness comes from fruit juice, but most comes from added sugars in syrups and nectars.

 Track Your Intake